Meditation is the only practice used by virtually every genuine spiritual tradition throughout the ages to look inside and discover our innate nature.

-Interestingly, your impetus for or desired goal in meditating requires varying degrees of committment to be successful.
-If you wish to become enlightened in this life, then frankly speaking, practicing five minutes a day won't cut it.
+Interestingly, your impetus for or desired goal in meditating requires varying degrees of commitment to be successful.
+If you wish to become enlightened in this life, then frankly speaking, practicing five minutes a day won’t cut it.
 Likewise, if you meditate to relieve stress and use an esoteric meditation technique, well you just might be able to get the job done with less fuss.

 So let’s look at each of the three reasons for meditating in more detail to see what is required for each and how you can have the best chance of success whatever your goal!